 The Council is required by statute to meet at least twice each year.
-The Department of Environmental Quality publishes notice of these meetings, together with an agenda and a description of proposed regulations to be considered.
-At these meetings, the Council holds public hearings on the proposed regulations.
+NDEQ publishes notice of these meetings, together with an agenda and a description of proposed regulations to be considered.
+The Council holds public hearings on the proposed regulations at these meetings.
 Any interested person may submit written comments on the proposed regulations and/or testify at the public hearing.
-The Council considers these comments and testimony prior to making a decision on whether to adopt, modify or deny new state environmental regulations and amendments to existing regulations.
+The Council considers these comments and testimony prior to making a decision on whether to adopt, modify, or deny new state environmental regulations and amendments to existing regulations.
 The Council can also consider rule-making petitions submitted by the public.

-Although the Council is responsible for review and adoption of rules and regulations, it does not have involvement or oversight in the administrative functions or day-to-day responsibilities of the agency.
-The Acting Director of the Department of Environmental Quality is responsible for administration of the department and the rules and regulations adopted by the Council.
+Although the Council is responsible for review and adoption of rules and regulations, it does not have involvement in NDEQ's administrative functions or day-to-day responsibilities.
+The NDEQ Director is responsible for administration of NDEQ and the rules and regulations adopted by the Council.

 Following are two tables.
-The first lists the council members, the second summarizes Council actions during FY2014.
+The first lists the council members, the second summarizes Council actions during FY2015.